 Your septic tank already has an ecosystem of bacteria that breaks down the sludge.
 However, this cannot break down all the solids in the sludge as some of them are inorganic.
 Adding fresh bacteria to the septic tank will not help as the existing bacteria will likely kill the new entrants (unless someone concocted a powerful chemical or mixture that could waylay any bacteria that stands in its way).
 Instead, home owners should rely on pumping the septic tank and scheduling yearly maintenance checks to make sure that their septic tank does not back up.

 Depending on the size of your family and the size of the septic tank, you need to have it pumped about once in four years.
-The best way to do this is to use the services of Redbeacon to locate a reliable septic tank pumping contractor in your neighborhood.
 By spending the time and money to keep your septic tank maintained properly, you will be able to save on the time and money needed to fix it if it overflows or clogs.
 If the leech field of your septic tank clogs you will need to spend a lot to remediate the soil around it to make it safe for your family.

 Even though most people do not think about their septic tank, a prudent home owner takes the time to have it inspected once a year.
 Additionally, the tank has to be pumped periodically by a licensed septic tank contractor to ensure that it stays functional and does not contaminate the water and land around the home.
 This is vital to ensure the health of the family and to sustain a normal quality of life.